 “Success is a great deodorant.
 It takes away all your past smells.”Elizabeth Taylor

-Once you identify what you makes you more curious, find opportunities to be put into those situations.
+Once you identify what you makes you more curious, find opportunities to be put into those situations so you can learn how to cultivate your curiosity and grow your career.

 6. Make your ideas count